Written by: CJ Kazilek

 Computer

 Just about any computer since 2002 should be able to be used to record and edit podcasts.
+So, 22 years later you can imagine that you can now do podcasts with any computer and even your smartphone.
 The key features you will need to look for are:

 • Hard drive storage space (at least 1GB of free storage beyond the system requirements)